djheru/krypto-kwote/readme.md

 2. Ask how much of the selected coin you can purchase for a given USD amount

 Examples of use:
-- "Alexa, ask Crypto Quote for the price of Bitcoin"
+- "Alexa, ask Crypto Quote how much is Bitcoin"
 - "Alexa, ask Crypto Quote how much Ethereum I can buy for $500"

 Skills are designed around skill invocation.
 The basic flow is as follows: